Thank you Commissioner Hartung (April 29, 2020)

 Dispose of Ashes Properly to Prevent Wildfires - Use an Ash Can

-“As cold temperatures begin to take hold in Washoe County, it is important that our residents take prudent fire prevention measures when heating their homes, to include disposing ashes properly using an ash can,” said Fire Chief Charles Moore.
+“When cold temperatures begin to take hold in Washoe County, it is important that our residents take prudent fire prevention measures when heating their homes, to include disposing ashes properly using an ash can,” said Fire Chief Charles Moore.
 Even after several days, a pile of ashes can hold enough heat to reignite and start a fire.
 Three days is the minimum recommended cooling period for ashes.
 Extra care should be used in the storage and final disposal.
 TMFPD produced a short video to learn more on ash disposal using an ash can.

 When disposing of ashes, use the following procedure: